-- ☐ Engage your nitrous system with the engine off.
-Severe engine damage can occur. - Modify NOS nitrous systems (if you need a non-stock item, call NOS Technical Service for assistance) - Overtighten AN type fittings. - Use Teflon Tape on any pipe threads.
-Pieces of Teflon tape can break loose and become lodged in nitrous or fuel solenoids or solenoid filters.
+- Engage your nitrous system with the engine off.
+Severe engine damage can occur. - ☐ Modify NOS nitrous systems (if you need a non-stock item, call NOS Technical Service at 1-866-464-6553) - Overtighten AN type fittings. - ☐ Use PTFE tape on pipe threads.
+Pieces of PTFE tape can break loose and become lodged in nitrous or fuel solenoids or solenoid filters.
 Debris lodged in a nitrous or fuel solenoid can cause catastrophic engine failure.

-- Allow nitrous pressure to exceed 1100 psi.
+- Use sealant of any kind on AN type fittings. - Allow nitrous pressure to exceed 1100 psi.
 Excessive pressure can cause swelling or in extreme cases failure of the nitrous solenoid plunger.
 Solenoid plungers are designed so that pressure-induced failures will prevent the valve from operating.
 No leakage should occur with this type of failure. - ☐ Inhale nitrous oxide.
 Death due to suffocation can occur. - □ Allow nitrous oxide to come in contact with skin.
-Severe frostbite can occur. - ☐ Use octane boosters that contain methanol.
+Severe frostbite can occur. - Use octane boosters that contain methanol.
 Fuel solenoid failure may occur, producing severe engine damage.